 Components You’ll Need for Arduino LED Projects

-Add to Cart for LaterIn addition to the push-button sequence project, here are some additional projects using LEDs.
+In addition to the push-button sequence project, here are some additional projects using LEDs.

-Arduino Projects using Sensors
+Arduino Projects Using Sensors

 To use sensors with Arduino, you need to become familiar with how to interface them with Arduino digital and analog inputs.
 Most sensors have anywhere from two to four pins.
-Typically, sensors have three pins including ground, power, and signal.
-You can wire the sensor directly to the Arduino or set up your project on a breadboard.

 Featured Beginner Project: Arduino Weather Station